MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

 Enables sending read-only RPC requests before the user has connected to the wallet.
-The value is automatically updated to the wallet chain ID once connected.
+The value is automatically set to the wallet chain ID once connected.

 ### enableDebug